JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Added a state to manage the animation and hide the emoji selector as typing is really slow when it is rendered #DONE

 ### User and trend suggestion in the edit post view
-- Add user and trend suggestions in the edit post text area
+- Add user and trend suggestions in the edit post text area #DONE
-- Fetch the data for the users and trends, perhaps turn the trends into a global context like the users
+- Fetch the data for the users and trends, perhaps turn the trends into a global context like the users #DONE
 - Make the text blue when you are editing it #DONE

 ### Bug alert